k8svisual/vpk/README.md

 ## VpK - Installation

-This software can be installed locally or run from a conatiner.
-When running from a conatiner there is an additional application, VpKSnapShot that is required.
-VpKSnapShot is needed to create a snapshot of a Kubernetes cluster that will be shown by VpK.
+This software can be installed locally or run from a container.
+When running from a container there is an optional application, VpK Snapshot that can be used to create a snapshot.
+Refer to the GitHub k8svisual/snapshot repository for more information.

 ### Local installation

 For local installation __node.js__ and __npm__ are required to build, from source code and execute this application.

 You cannot install and run this application without first installing node.js and npm.
 After the prerequisites, node.js and npm, are installed proceed to the next step.

 Download the source files and place in a directory.
-The source files are available on github and can be downloaded using the following command:
+The source files are available on GitHub and can be downloaded using the following command:

 git clone http://github.com/k8svisual/viewk8s.git/

 (OR)

-Retireve the files from GitHub in a zip file format.
+Retrieve the files from GitHub in a zip file format.
 If using the zip file be sure to extract the source code from the zip file.

 Change to the directory where the files were placed.
 Run the following command to install the required Node modules:

     npm install

 Once the above has successfully completed the application can be started by using

     npm start

 <br><br>

 ### Docker Container installation

-VpK is available as a container image on the dockerhub web site: https://hub.docker.com/repository/docker/k8svisual/viewk8s/general .
+VpK is available as a container image on the docker hub web site: https://hub.docker.com/repository/docker/k8svisual/viewk8s/general .

-Select the vpk image from dockerhub.
+Select the vpk image from docker hub.

 Example docker pull command:
 ```